MicrosoftDocs/winrt-related/winrt-related-src/midl-3/predefined-attributes.md

 ## The `[interface_name]` attribute
-The `interface_name` attribute specifies the name and IID of the interface that contains the instance members if the class.
+The `interface_name` attribute specifies the name and IID of the interface that contains the instance members of the class.
+By default, the compiler assigns interface names using the same unique numbering algorithm that it uses for [methods](#the-methodname-attribute).

 In the example below, the `interface_name` attribute applied to the runtimeclass specifies the name and IID of the interface that contains